Crankshaft timing marks

 4. Install the timing belt.

-5. Install the tensioner (with a compressed piston and with a rod inserted into the lower hole) and tighten its bolts.
+5. Install the tensioner (with a compressed piston and a rod inserted into the lower hole) and tighten its bolts.

-Attention!
-Do not start the engine until you are absolutely sure that the timing belt is installed correctly.
+Caution: Do not start the engine until you are absolutely sure that the timing belt is installed correctly.
 If the belt is installed incorrectly, the engine may be seriously damaged.

 7. Tighten the tensioner pulley bolt.